seckinadali/google-foobar/README.md

 ## Google Foobar Challenge

 These are my solutions to Google's Foobar challenge.
-More solutions will be added as I work my way through the problems.
+I am still working on new steps of the challenge occasionally, and I will add more solutions if/when I can solve more problems.